fastmachinelearning/hls4ml/setup/CONFIGURATION.md

 Then you have some optimization parameters for how your algorithm runs:
    * **IOType**: your options are `io_parallel` or `io_serial` where this really defines if you are pipelining your algorithm or not
    * **ReuseFactor**: in the case that you are pipelining, this defines the pipeline interval or initiation interval
-   * **DefaultPrecision**: this defines the precsion of your inputs, outputs, weights and biases.  you have a chance to further configure this more finely
+   * **Precision**: this defines the precsion of your inputs, outputs, weights and biases.  you have a chance to further configure this more finely

 For more information on the optimization parameters and what they mean, you can visit the <a href="../CONCEPTS.html">Concepts</a> chapter.